Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Introduction

-Among the many different AGN detection methods, X-ray observations are one of the most complete and least biased ways to select AGN \citep{Brandt2015}, thanks to the ubiquitous X-ray emission in AGN \citep{Avni1986,Brandt2000,Gibson2008}, which always outshines that of the host galaxy \citep{Maccacaro1988}, and to the strong penetrating power of X-rays through gas and dust \citep{Wilms2000}.
-Both wide and deep X-ray surveys have been conducted to study the evolution and population properties of AGN up to redshift larger than 3 \citep[e.g.,][and many others]{Giacconi2002,Hasinger2007,elvis2009,Pierre2016,Luo2017}, taking advantage of the efficiency and completeness of X-ray selection, especially in the hard X-ray band, i.e. above 2\,keV.
+Among the many different AGN detection methods, X-ray observations are one of the most complete and least biased ways to select AGN \citep{Brandt2015} thanks to the ubiquitous X-ray emission in AGN \citep{Avni1986,Brandt2000,Gibson2008}, which always outshines that of the host galaxy \citep{Maccacaro1988}, and to the strong penetrating power of X-rays through gas and dust \citep{Wilms2000}.
+Both wide and deep X-ray surveys have been conducted to study the evolution and population properties of AGN up to redshifts greater than 3 \citep[e.g.,][and many others]{Giacconi2002,Hasinger2007,elvis2009,Pierre2016,Luo2017}, taking advantage of the efficiency and completeness of X-ray selection, especially in the hard X-ray band (i.e., above 2\,keV).

-The intrinsic X-ray emission of AGN is thought to be produced by the inverse Comptonization of disk photons in a hot and optically thin corona in the vicinity of the SMBH \citep{Blandford1990,Zdziarski1995,Zdziarski1996,Krolik1999}, which appears in the X-ray spectrum as a power law, namely \(N(E) \propto E^{-\Gamma}\), with $\Gamma$ being the photon index.
-This parameter is an important indicator of the AGN growth rate, since previous studies have shown that the 2--10\,keV intrinsic photon index is strongly correlated with the Eddington ratio \citep{Pounds1995,Risaliti2009,Jin2012,Brightman2013}, the ratio of the AGN bolometric luminosity to the Eddington luminosity ($L_\mathrm{Edd}$), the maximum theoretical luminosity of an accreting object.
+The intrinsic X-ray emission of AGN is thought to be produced by the inverse Comptonization of disk photons in a hot and optically thin corona in the vicinity of the SMBH \citep{Blandford1990,Zdziarski1995,Zdziarski1996,Krolik1999}.
+This emission appears in the X-ray spectrum as a power law, namely \(N(E) \propto E^{-\Gamma}\), with $E$ the energy of the photon and $\Gamma$ the photon index.
+This parameter is an important indicator of the AGN growth rate: previous studies have shown that the 2--10\,keV intrinsic photon index is correlated with the Eddington ratio \citep{Pounds1995,Risaliti2009,Jin2012,Brightman2013}, the ratio of the AGN bolometric luminosity to the Eddington luminosity ($L_\mathrm{Edd}$), the maximum theoretical luminosity of an accreting object.
 This correlation may also be used to estimate the SMBH mass through the dependence of $L_\mathrm{Edd}$ \citep{Shemmer2008}.